mltframework/mlt_web/developers/Framework.md

 1. The need for a consumer and producer to communicate with one another via a single frame;
-2. The desire to be able to serialise and manipulate a 'network' (or filter graph if you prefer).
+2. The desire to be able to serialize and manipulate a 'network' (or filter graph if you prefer).

-We can visualise a multitrack in the way that an NLE presents it:
+We can visualize a multitrack in the way that an NLE presents it:

 <pre>
    +-----------------+                          +-----------------------+